-Pursuant to Section 139 of the Companies Act, 2013 read with its relevant Rules made thereunder, M/s.
-Arun & Co (FRN: 014464S) Chartered Accountants, Tirunelveli, was appointed as the Statutory Auditor of the Company, in the place of the retired statutory auditors M/s.
-M.S.Jagannathan & Visvanathan (FRN: 001209S), Chartered Accountants, at the 16th Annual General Meeting held on August 26, 2022 to hold such office for a term of five consecutive years from the conclusion of the 16th Annual General Meeting till the conclusion of the 21st

-Annual General Meeting to be held in the year 2027.
-Accordingly, no resolution for appointment of statutory auditors is included in the Notice convening the 17th Annual General Meeting.
+M/s.
+Arun & Co (FRN: 014464S) Chartered Accountants, Tirunelveli, was appointed as the Statutory Auditor of the Company at the 16th Annual General Meeting to hold such office for a period of 5 consecutive years from the conclusion of the 16th Annual General Meeting till the conclusion of the 21st Annual General Meeting to be held in the year 2027.
+Accordingly, no resolution for appointment of statutory auditors is included in the Notice convening the 18th Annual General Meeting.

 The Company has also obtained necessary consent under Section 139 and eligibility certificate under Section 141 from M/s.
-Arun & Co., (FRN: 014464S) Chartered Accountant, Tirunelveli to the effect that his appointment would be in conformity with the provisions of the Companies Act, 2013.
-Further, the Statutory Auditor has confirmed that he is holding a valid Peer Review Certificate issued by the Institute of Chartered Accountants of India.
+Arun & Co., (FRN: 014464S) Chartered Accountants, Tirunelveli to the effect that their appointment would be in conformity with the provisions of the Companies Act, 2013.
+Further, the Statutory Auditor has confirmed that they are holding a valid Peer Review Certificate issued by the Institute of Chartered Accountants of India.